 If players are tied after 72 holes, how is the winner determined?

 Up until 2018, if players were tied after 72 holes of play at the U.S. Open, the winner was determined in an 18-hole stroke-play playoff on the Monday after the final round.
-The USGA changed the format to a two-hole aggregate playoff, which will be employed starting this year if necessary.
+The USGA has since changed the format to a two-hole aggregate playoff.
+If still tied after two holes, players will compete in sudden death until a winner is crowned.

 When was the last time an 18-hole playoff occurred?